gdg-tuwien/gdg-tuwien.github.io/index.md

 ## Legal Disclaimers

-Disclaimer:
+All opinions expressed are our own:

-- We are independent:
+- "GDG on Campus Vienna University of Technology" (or "GDG Vienna Tech") is an independent group.
+Our activities and the opinions expressed here should in no way be linked to Google, the corporation.
+To learn more about the GDG program, visit: https://developers.google.com/community
-	- All opinions expressed are our own.
+- While our chapter name references the "Vienna University of Technology," this does not imply any official sponsorship or partnership unless explicitly stated.
-	- GDG on Campus Vienna University of Technology is an independent group; our activities and the opinions expressed here should in no way be linked to Google, the corporation.
-To learn more about the GDG program, visit https://developers.google.com/community
+- We welcome collaborations with groups and companies beyond Google.

-	- Though our chapter name may reference the TU Wien, that does not reflect any program sponsorship by the university or place of higher learning mentioned (yet?).
+Driven by community, not profit:

-- We are not profit driven:
+- Our group operates on a voluntary basis, with all contributions made by organizers and participants being entirely non-commercial.
-	- Participation in the program is completely voluntary.
-Organizers only charge attendees for ticket entry and/or get sponsorships to cover the costs of event operations (e.g., food and drinks, venue, set up, speakers) if needed.
+- Organizers only charge attendees for ticket entry and/or get sponsorships to cover the costs of event operations (e.g., food and drinks, venue, set up, speakers) if needed.